 - 1. Acceptance of a position at St Mark's College is only confirmed following required payment of Enrolment fees - 2.
 All fees including Application, Enrolment, Tuition, Activities and Levies are determined by the College Board annually and are subject to change - 3.
 Fees are payable in advance.
 Initial term fees are required before students may commence. - 4.
 International students must forward 50% of annual fee prior to commencement, followed by 50% increments semester in advance - 5.
 The signatories on the Enrolment Application form are jointly responsible for the payment of all required fees - 6.
-Fees are to be paid within 14 days of term commencement or will face a 10% surcharge for late payment, or by written request to Head of College and only if an approved plan may cover the fees required within a reasonable payment period.

-- 7. If difficulties arise in meeting payment within the specified timeframe, requests for extension may be made to the Head of College followed with completion of a full and detailed Financial Questionnaire to include documentation showing all expenses, repayment schedules, bank accounts, tax returns to the Head of College.
+Fees are to be paid within 30 days of invoice date or by 3 set yearly instalments or by payment plan that has been pre-approved by the Business Manager (Late fees may apply for late payments). - 7.
+If difficulties arise in meeting payment within the specified timeframe, requests for extension may be made to the Head of College followed with completion of a full and detailed Financial Questionnaire to include documentation showing all expenses, repayment schedules, bank accounts, tax returns to the Head of College.
 This will then be investigated through checks to determine if and what assistance may or may not be forwarded. - 8.
 Failure to honour final notices for fee payments will prevent students from being admitted to class, receive Reports or attend school functions or events until such payments are made. - 9.
 A prorata charge may be made for students entering the College during a term for the remainder of the term. - 10.
 Students being withdrawn from the College during term are not eligible for a refund for the remaining weeks of that term. - 11.
 Parents considering withdrawing their child/ren from the College MUST forward in writing to the Head of College with at least 1 full term's notice in order to qualify for any fees paid in advance and/or refund after the existing account cleared. - 12.
 Failure to give 1 full term's written notice will result in forfeiting any refund due, and/or family bond in lieu of notice.
 Full term notice = Full School term notice.
-Notice of withdrawal within a the term or immediately preceding will result in a term's payment fee being charged to your account. - 13.
+Notice of withdrawal within the term or immediately preceding will result in a term's payment fee being charged to your account. - 13.
 The same principle applies to withdrawing from a subject/course. - 14.
 The College premises, students and staff are fully covered via approved Insurance policies for all College and related college activities including excursions, national and international travel for school related purposes, sport.
-Parents are however welcome and encouraged to take out their own insurance for their child/ren as they wish. - 15.
+Parents are however welcome and encouraged to take out their own insurance for their child/ren as they wish.